revanthchristober/DataSense/README.md

 3. If you're unsure, I'll look up information for you.

 ## License
-This project is licensed under the GNU 3.0 License.
+This project is licensed under the GPL 3.0 License.
 See [LICENSE](LICENSE) for details.